geoff-project/coi/docs/api.md

 .. autofunction:: cernml.coi.unstable.japc_utils.monitoring

     .. warning::
-        This function is considered *unstable* and may change arbitrarily between minor releases.
+        This function is deprecated.
+Please use the corresponding item provided by the cernml-coi-utils package instead.

 .. autofunction:: cernml.coi.unstable.japc_utils.subscriptions

     .. warning::
-        This function is considered *unstable* and may change arbitrarily between minor releases.
+        This function is deprecated.
+Please use the corresponding item provided by the cernml-coi-utils package instead.

 .. autofunction:: cernml.coi.unstable.japc_utils.subscribe_stream

     .. warning::
-        This function is considered *unstable* and may change arbitrarily between minor releases.
+        This function is deprecated.
+Please use the corresponding item provided by the cernml-coi-utils package instead.

 .. autoclass:: cernml.coi.unstable.japc_utils.ParamStream
     :members:
     :inherited-members:

     .. warning::
-        This class is considered *unstable* and may change arbitrarily between minor releases.
+        This class is deprecated.
+Please use the corresponding item provided by the cernml-coi-utils package instead.

 .. autoclass:: cernml.coi.unstable.japc_utils.ParamGroupStream
     :members:
     :inherited-members:

     .. warning::
-        This class is considered *unstable* and may change arbitrarily between minor releases.
+        This class is deprecated.
+Please use the corresponding item provided by the cernml-coi-utils package instead.

 .. autoclass:: cernml.coi.unstable.japc_utils.Header
     :members: